Subsystem CSS codes, a tighter stabilizer-to-CSS mapping, and Goursat's Lemma: Structure of subsystem stabilizer codes

 Then

 for some isomorphism \(\phi\).
 Moreover, \(H\) is a subsystem CSS code iff

 \end{proposition} \begin{proof} See Appendix \ref{app:ProofExplicitGoursat}. \end{proof}

-Note that Eq.~(\ref{eq:KernelSum}) provides an alternative characterization of subsystem CSS codes that can be readily checked given the generators of $H$.
+Note that Eq.~(\ref{eq:KernelSum}) provides a characterization of subsystem CSS codes that can be readily checked given the generators of $H$.
 Indeed, to check whether a given subsystem stabilizer code is a subsystem CSS code, one can compute spanning sets for $\ker \pi_X$ and $\ker \pi_Z$, take their union to form a spanning set for $\ker \pi_X+\ker \pi_Z$, and compare the dimension of that spanning set with $l$.
+However, this procedure is more complicated than simply computing the reduced row echelon form of the generator matrix of $H$, so Eq.~(\ref{eq:KernelSum}) may be most interesting as a theoretical characterization of subsystem CSS codes.